p4lang/gsoc/blog/content/posts/2026-08-12-p4-spectec/index.md

 architecture end to end: it runs the parser block on an input packet, then the control block, and produces an output packet.

-**Test suite.** The test suite has two kinds of test programs.
+**Test suite:** The test suite has two kinds of test programs.
 Positive cases are well-typed `.p4` files that double as both static and dynamic tests.
 The static test verfies that the `Program_ok` relation accepts the program.
 The dynamic test executes the `NanoSwitch_sim` rule with an accompanying `.stf`